Canon 1D Mark III vs Panasonic LX100

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX100 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.

 Review summary: Canon 1D Mark III vs Panasonic LX100

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark III or the Panasonic LX100 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark III: